gengala/pic/README.md

 # Probabilistic Integral Circuits - PICs

-This repository is the official implementation of [Probabilistic Integral Circuits](https://arxiv.org/abs/2310.16986).
+This repository is the official implementation of [Probabilistic Integral Circuits](https://proceedings.mlr.press/v238/gala24a.html).

+@InProceedings{gala24pic,
+    title={Probabilistic Integral Circuits},
+    author={Gala, Gennaro and de Campos, Cassio and Peharz, Robert and Vergari, Antonio and Quaeghebeur, Erik}, booktitle={Proceedings of The 27th International Conference on Artificial Intelligence and Statistics}, year={2024}
+}

 ## Datasets